Héctor Camacho: Early life and amateur career

-Camacho was born in Bayamón, Puerto Rico, to Héctor Luis Camacho Sr. and his wife María Matías.
+Héctor Luís Camacho Matías was born in Bayamón, Puerto Rico, to Héctor Luis Camacho Sr. and his wife María Matías.
 He was the second youngest of five children, which included a younger brother, Felix and sisters Raquel, Estrella, and Esperanza.
 When he was three, his parents separated, and his mother took the children with her to New York City.
 They lived in the James Weldon Johnson housing project in Spanish Harlem.
 Camacho attended local schools and ran into trouble as a teen, getting into street fights and landing in jail at fifteen.
 Pat Flannery, a language teacher in high school, helped the youth, teaching him to read and "acting like a father figure".
 When Camacho learned boxing and karate as a teenager, Flannery guided him to the Golden Gloves competitions.
 Demonstrating talent as a boxer, Camacho chose that sport as a career.

 As an amateur, Camacho won three New York Golden Gloves Championships.
 Camacho won the 1978 112 lb Sub-Novice Championship, 1979 118 lb Open Championship, and 1980 119 lb Open Championship.
 In 1979 Camacho defeated Paul DeVorce of the Yonkers Police Athletic League in the finals to win the title, and, in 1980, Camacho defeated Tyrone Jackson in the finals to win the Championship.

 In 1980 Camacho won Intercity Golden Gloves, defeating Orlando Johnson of Chicago.

 Camacho completed his amateur career, having a hundred fights under his belt, with 96 wins, and 4 losses.

 Camacho's nickname of "Macho" has been explained in various ways.
 According to his father, he gave him the nickname because he was his youngest son.
 According to the New York Times, his mentor Pat Flannery is the one who gave him the nickname during his teens.
 According to Camacho himself, the nickname came as a result of American co-workers at a factory who couldn't pronounce his last name.